Mod Podge Rocks

 Soaking the paper allows the fibers of the paper to relax a bit which makes it easier to smooth out onto the wood with fewer wrinkles.

-Since this project was so large I used a plastic bin that I have but I’ve done similar stuff using the kitchen sink or bathtub.
+Since this DIY wall decor project was so large, I used a plastic bin that I had on hand.
+I’ve done similar using the kitchen sink or bathtub.

 Handling the paper carefully – it’s a bit fragile at this point – I laid it on the board and used the paint roller to gently smooth out air bubbles and squeeze out any excess Mod Podge.

-Once it was dry I sanded away the edges for a slightly worn look and sealed the whole thing with two coats of Hard Coat Mod Podge just for durability.
+Once it was dry, I sanded away the edges for a slightly worn look.
+Then I sealed the whole thing with two coats of Hard Coat Mod Podge just for durability.

-After adding the hanging parts I was done!
+After adding the hanging parts, I was done with my wall decor!

-The whole project (excluding drying time for the paint and Mod Podge) took about an hour.
+The whole project (excluding drying time for the paint and Mod Podge) took approximately an hour.

 And, best of all!?!!!!

-No one will know you only spent a few dollars on this wall decor because . . . it looks like . . .
-A Big Ticket Item!!!!!!! (sorry, couldn’t resist . . . should have but couldn’t)
+No one will know you only spent a few dollars on this DIY wall decor because . . . it looks like . . .
+A BIG TICKET ITEM!
+Sorry, couldn’t resist . . . should have, but couldn’t.

 This Father's Day wall decor idea is perfect for the dad who loves baseball!
 Adapt this idea for your own dad, using any ticket of your choice.